Skip to main content

 What are common fractional CMO hiring mistakes?

-The most common fractional CMO hiring mistakes are hiring an advisor when the business needs an operator, and under-scoping the engagement so the leader…
+The most common fractional CMO hiring mistakes are buying an advisor when the business needs an operator, and scoping the role too narrowly to own outcomes.

 What that actually means in practice

 1. Operator versus advisor: An advisor gives recommendations; an operator turns decisions into motion across people, budget, agencies, content, paid media, sales alignment, and reporting.
-If the company needs someone to fix the plan and drive execution, hiring a “strategic advisor” creates a gap from day one.
+If the company needs someone to fix the plan and drive it, hiring a "strategic advisor" leaves a hole from day one.

-2. Scope versus outcome: A fractional CMO cannot own pipeline quality, positioning clarity, CAC pressure, or team performance if the scope is limited to a few calls and slide reviews.
-The engagement has to include the time and authority required to influence the system.
+2. Scope versus outcome: A fractional CMO cannot own pipeline quality, positioning clarity, CAC pressure, or team performance when the scope is a few calls and some slide reviews.
+The engagement has to carry the time and authority to actually move the system.

 3. Cadence versus check-ins: Weekly presence matters.
-The CMO should be in the operating tools and meetings where tradeoffs happen, not waiting for a sanitized update after the fact.
+The CMO should be in the tools and meetings where tradeoffs get made, not waiting for a tidied-up update after the fact.

-4. Authority versus access: Access to HubSpot, Salesforce, GA4, ad accounts, campaign dashboards, board materials, sales feedback, and product roadmap context is not administrative detail.
-It is how the CMO sees reality.
+4. Authority versus access: Access to HubSpot, Salesforce, GA4, ad accounts, campaign dashboards, board materials, sales feedback, and product roadmap context is not housekeeping.
+It is how the CMO sees what is really happening.

-A fractional CMO without operating cadence is just an expensive opinion with a better title.
+A fractional CMO with no week-to-week presence is just an expensive opinion with a better title.

 A useful engagement design answers these questions before the first month starts: